Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 2. **Lectures** are held online **Tuesdays** from 10:30-11:45am (and possibly depending on timezone of students repeat **Tuesday** from 9:00-10:15pm).
 During this activity, we will discuss and summarize the basic concepts of the material covered during the week.

 3. **Journal Discussions** are held online on **Thursdays** from 10:30-11:45 am (and possibly depending on timezone of students repeat **Thursday** from 9:00-10:15 pm).
-During this activity, two groups will present one or two papers from the Reading List to the rest of the class and lead the discussion.
+During this activity, two groups will present one paper each from the Reading List to the rest of the class and lead the discussion.
 See Paper Presentation Guidelines here [link to guidelines](https://docs.google.com/document/d/1uvl7lc2cmSO7hLi9akVD704VHshoTVIVye-xKGT-aGQ/edit#heading=h.svo9lvagryas).

 4. **Practicum** are activities in the form of a project based on the material covered in the module.
 The students will work in groups and be expected to deliver a complete assignment in 10 days.
 There will be two practicums.